-Note: The La Francesca resort is open all year around: 55 houses and apartments from 2+1 to 6+2 beds with kitchenette, bathroom and terrace, in a marvellous park overlooking the sea of Cinque Terre; the ideal place for a holiday immersed in nature.
-Beach, swimmingpool, tennis, playground; restaurant, bar, minimarket.
+Note: The La Francesca resort is open all year round: 55 houses and apartments from 2+1 to 6+2 beds with kitchenette, bathroom, and terrace, in a marvelous park overlooking the sea of Cinque Terre; the ideal place for a holiday immersed in nature.
+Beach, swimming pool, tennis, playground, restaurant, bar, minimarket.
 La Francesca has it all!

 Explore all of the activities and amenities offered by La Francesca Resort.
 Enjoy the resort and all it has to offer.
 Take a day trip to Vernazza or any of the other Cinque Terre towns.
 They are especially good for their hiking trails between the towns.
 And by all means, enjoy the quiet beauty of the resort.